How to Create Case Study Videos That Convert New Customers

-This video may or may not, depending on your plans, include footage of the customer utilizing your product on camera.
+Depending on your plans, this video may or may not include footage of the customer utilizing your product on camera.

 The interview portion of the customer testimonial video requires just one shoot location and some minor editing.
 If you add footage of your product in use, the complexity of the shoot and editing increases.

 This is the most complex type of case study video.